triveria/maeril/src/maeril/dump_files/prompt.md

 -   When working on code: Focus on maintainability, clean code and the SOLID principle.
 Since we are working on this project for a long time, maintainability and readability is paramount!
 -   Apply modern Coding practises and tech standards
 -   Explain your work afterwards.
+-   Before you start, outline the changes and ask for confirmation and clarification.
+Enumerate your questions.

 # Code Style Guidelines "Pragmatic Clarity"